Shruti Naik: Career and research

-Recent advances in our understanding of immunity from the Naik lab include how the immune system enables cells to adapt to hypoxia, immune-tissue crosstalk in regeneration and repair processes, spatial transcriptomics stratification of psoriasis severity, and emerging innovation in regenerative medicine.
-Notably, Naik's findings on hypoxia upended the long-held view that hypoxia is sufficient to cell-autonomously induce HIF1α-mediated adaptation.
-They instead found a secondary signal from repair-associated immune cells was essential to activate HIF1α in the presence of hypoxia.
-These findings have profound implications for cellular adaptation in a range of damage-associated diseases, including non-healing wounds, cancers, and inflammatory conditions.
-Naik's work to understand how inflammatory factors fuel tissue repair is critical to understand disease states that are driven by immune-mediated tissue damage.
-This work can lead to regenerative therapies for inflammatory and infectious disease that promote multisystem tissue repair.
+Research from the Naik lab has examined how the immune system enables cells to adapt to hypoxia, immune-tissue crosstalk in regeneration and repair processes, spatial transcriptomics for stratification of psoriasis severity, and approaches in regenerative medicine.
+Naik's findings on hypoxia challenged previous models suggesting that hypoxia is sufficient to cell-autonomously induce HIF1α-mediated adaptation.
+The study found a secondary signal from repair-associated immune cells was required to activate HIF1α in the presence of hypoxia.
+Naik's work to understand how inflammatory factors fuel tissue repair is relevant to understanding disease states that are driven by immune-mediated tissue damage.
+This work may inform research into regenerative therapies for inflammatory and infectious disease that repair tissue.
+Naik later showed that, during early life, a specialized type of dendritic cell in the skin can directly activate IL-17-producing γδ T cells in response to allergens, identifying a developmental mechanism by which neuroendocrine maturation influences increased risk of inflammatory allergic reactions with age.

 Science outreach

-Naik has spoken on not only her goals as a scientist ("discovery and bettering human health"), but also as a person to make science more accessible to the world.
-Naik has demonstrated a consistent commitment to scientific outreach, mentorship, and advocacy for women and other underrepresented groups in STEM.
+Naik has spoken on not only her goals as a scientist ("discovery and bettering human health"), but also the importance of making science more accessible to the world.
+Naik is a staunch advocate for science and has participated in scientific outreach, mentorship, and advocacy for women and other underrepresented groups in STEM.
 She has appeared on NBC, NPR's Inflection Point, Forbes Magazine, and WIRED.
-She has also been a panelist at several career-related seminars focusing on reducing institutional barriers and mentors individuals at various stages of their career, including high school student visitors, undergraduate trainees, doctoral candidates, postdoctoral fellows, professional researchers, and faculty.
+She has also been a panelist at several seminars focusing on career development and institutional barriers and mentors trainees and researchers at various stages of their career, including high school student visitors, undergraduate trainees, doctoral candidates, postdoctoral fellows, professional researchers, and faculty.